 Deer Lake State Park – Traveling west, you will go over a small bridge at Camp Lake Creek and a few blocks west look for Deer Lake State Park.
 The beach at the park is overshadowed by the long boardwalk and big rustic grass flats.
 There is a $3 fee per vehicle.

-Grayton Beach State Park – As you drive through the town of Seaside and community of Watercolors, you will come to one of the best state parks in Florida.
+Grayton Beach State Park – As you drive through the town of Seaside and the community of Watercolors, you will come to one of the best state parks in Florida.
 Grayton Beach State Park has it all.
-A large public beach, expansive campground, cabins, grass flat dunes, a lake access, kayaking, trails and much more.
+A large public beach, expansive campground, cabins, grass flat dunes, lake access, kayaking, trails, and much more.
 One of our favorite beaches along Highway 30A.